-No age limit is set for members of the Executive Board at MLP.
+No age limit has been set for members of the Executive Board.
 The appointment of members of the Executive Board should be based solely on their knowledge, skills and specialist experience.

-MLP did not follow this recommendation in the financial year 2022 and will also not follow it in the financial year 2023.
+MLP did not follow this recommendation in the financial year 2023 and will also not follow it in the financial year 2024.